Upgrade guides for the API client

 Most method names remain the same, only the arguments changed.
 Typically, optional parameters were removed and passed in the

 We recommend to go through all methods and check if you are using optional parameters.
-The full list of changes is available here.
+See our full list of changes.

 Here are a few examples: